MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 - **Uses the file name (including extension) to identify the file the rule applies to.** The rule also supports optional conditions like a minimum build version, product name, or internal name.
 Optional conditions are used to do further validation on the file when elevation is attempted.
 - **Supports use of a certificate to validate the files integrity before its run on a device.** Certificates can be added directly to a rule, or by using a reusable settings group.
 We recommend the use of reusable settings groups as they can be more efficient and simplify a future change to the certificate.
 For more information, see the next section [Reusable settings groups](#reusable-settings-group).
 - **Supports use of a file hash to validate the file.** A file hash is required for Automatic rules.
-For user confirmed rules, you can chose to either use a certificate or a file hash, in which case the file hash becomes optional.
+For user confirmed rules, you can choose to either use a certificate or a file hash, in which case the file hash becomes optional.
 - **Configures the files evaluation type.** Evaluation type identifies what happens when an elevation request is made for the file.
 By default, this option is set to *User confirmed*, which is our recommendation for elevations.

   - **User confirmed** (Recommended): A user confirmed elevation always requires the user to click on a confirmation prompt to run the file.
-There are additional user confirmations you can add.
+There are more user confirmations you can add.
 One require users to authenticate using their organization credentials.
 Another option requires the user to enter a business justification.
-While the text entered for a justification is up to hte user, EPM can collect and report it when the device is configured to report elevation data as part of its Windows elevation settings policy.
+While the text entered for a justification is up to the user, EPM can collect and report it when the device is configured to report elevation data as part of its Windows elevation settings policy.
   - **Automatic** elevation happens invisibly to the user.
 There's no prompt, and no indication that the file is running in an elevated context.

     >[!NOTE]